COVID-19 Overview: Testing (Online CE Course)

 Objectives

-• Discuss the COVID-19 emergence, transmission, symptoms and severity.
+• Discuss the emergence of COVID-19 and its transmission, symptoms, and severity.

-• Discuss the prevention and treatment for COVID-19.
+• Discuss the prevention and treatment of COVID-19.

 • Review the current vaccines available for COVID-19.